ramalok/BBMO/README.md

 # BBMO Krabberød et al.

-This repository contains data  from the Blanes Bay Microbial Observatory (BBMO) (http://bbmo.icm.csic.es) from the year 2004 until 2013 used in the manuscript of Krabberød et al. (https://doi.org/10.1101/2021.03.18.435965)
+This repository contains data  from the Blanes Bay Microbial Observatory (BBMO) (http://bbmo.icm.csic.es) from the year 2004 until 2013 used in the manuscript of Krabberød et al. (https://doi.org/10.1101/2021.03.18.435965).
+See further descriptions in this manuscript file.

 ## Raw data (fastq files)